DJJamsran/DJJamsran/README.md

 ### Hi there 👋 I'm Davaa,

-I am a Business Analyst and Data Analysis and Visualization enthusiast :bar_chart:.
+I am Business Analyst, and Data Analysis & Visualization enthusiast :bar_chart:.
 I like automating, building BI Dashboards, and uncovering hidden insights in data.

 - 🔭 I’m currently working as **Analyst** at PwC Australia.
 - 🌱 I recently graduated **Masters in Business Analytics and Finance Investment at Western Sydney University**/